Skip to main content

 Setting Up a Custom Domain

-Taylor Sloane Updated by Taylor Sloane
+Updated by Taylor Sloane

-Our subdomains make a lotta sense for customers already, but if you want to take the customer experience from good to great, you'll want to set up a custom domain.
-For example:
+Every HelpDocs customer gets a subdomain that looks like this: <your-subdomain>.helpdocs.io.
+Subdomains work great for most customers.
+But if you want to take your customer experience from good to amazing, you'll want to set up a custom domain.
+Something like support.yourapp.com.

 Setting up your custom domain

-Set up a CNAME record
+Step 1: Set up a CNAME record

-Add SSL to Your Custom Domain 🔒
+Add SSL to your custom domain 🔒

 2. Head to Settings > General

-Moving a Domain to HelpDocs with Zero Downtime
+Moving a domain to HelpDocs with zero downtime

 1. Enter your custom domain in HelpDocs Settings > General and hit Save